Our Privacy Policy

 1. GDPR Guidance for Parents (Guardians) of children at, or applying to join, the School.

-2. GDPR Guidance for Children at the School over the age of 13.
+2. GDPR Guidance for Children at the School.

 3. GDPR Guidance for Governors of the School.